Lincoln Continental: Discontinuation and replacement

 After several years of declining sales, Lincoln announced that 2002 would be the last year for the Continental.
 Along with declining sales of the model line, Lincoln faced a significant model overlap as the Continental, LS V8, and Town Car competed in nearly the same price range.
-As the LS V8 was a mid-size sport luxury sedan and the Town Car was a full-size luxury sedan, the Continental was withdrawn, with the final ninth-generation vehicle rolling off the Wixom Assembly production line on July 26, 2002.
+As the LS V8 was a mid-size sport luxury sedan and the Town Car was a full-size luxury sedan, the Continental was withdrawn, with the final ninth-generation vehicle manufactured at the Wixom Assembly production line on July 26, 2002.

 After 2002, the Continental was not directly replaced.
 For 2009, Lincoln introduced the MKS; while intended to replace the Town Car (which remained until 2011), the MKS was closer in length and width to the ninth-generation Continental and based on a front-wheel drive chassis (with all-wheel drive as an option).
 In place of a V8 engine, the MKS offered a twin-turbocharged V6 as an option.
 For the 2017 model year, the MKS was replaced by the new tenth-generation Continental.

 Tenth generation (2017–2020)

-In the fall of 2016, after a fourteen-year hiatus, the tenth generation Continental went on sale.
-Previewed by a namesake concept car at the 2015 New York Auto Show, the 2017 Lincoln Continental is the successor of the Lincoln MKS.
-The Continental was manufactured in Flat Rock, Michigan, alongside the Ford Mustang.
-This was the first Continental generation since 1958 that was not assembled at the Ford Motor Company Wixom Assembly Plant.
+After a fourteen-year hiatus, the tenth generation Continental went on sale in the fall of 2016.
+Previewed by a namesake concept car at the 2015 New York Auto Show, the 2017 Continental succeeded the Lincoln MKS, and was manufactured at Ford's Flat Rock Assembly.

-Production of the Continental ended on October 30, 2020, with no immediate plans for a replacement in the full-size sedan segment.
+Production of the Continental ended on October 30, 2020, without a replacement for the full-size sedan segment.

 Chassis

-The tenth-generation Lincoln Continental is based upon the Ford CD4 platform.
-Shared with the Ford Fusion (Mondeo) and Lincoln MKZ, the Continental shares an extended-wheelbase CD4 chassis with the seventh-generation Ford Taurus.
-At 117.9 inches (5.7 inches longer than the Fusion/MKZ), the Continental is the longest-wheelbase Lincoln sedan produced since 1979 with the exception of the long wheelbase L Town Cars.
-While front-wheel drive is standard, this generation marks the first use of all-wheel drive on a Lincoln Continental, but depending on trim, all-wheel drive is either optional or standard equipment.
+The tenth-generation Lincoln Continental uses an extended-wheelbase variant of the CD4 platform, shared with the seventh-generation Ford Taurus.
+At 117.9 inches, the Continental is the longest-wheelbase Lincoln sedan since 1979 with the exception of the long wheelbase L Town Cars.
+Depending on trim, all-wheel drive is either optional or standard equipment, as the first generation to use of all-wheel drive.